 FAQ: Kawah Ijen Crater

-Now if you want to stop here, the above is a great 1 week east Java itinerary.
+Now if you want to stop here, the above is a great 1 week East Java itinerary.
 However, there are still plenty of East Java points of interest that I haven’t mentioned.

 There are plenty more East Java tourist attractions as well as some undiscovered gems.